cdesilv1/gDataThon_01_SHMICS/README.md

 Digital media is susceptible to misinformation, as have all become acutely aware in this election season, but couldn't humans spot the difference between artificially generated posts and those by humans?
 Honest and open dissemination of information is critical to American discourse, which pervaids all business transactions.
 The ability to artifically generate text for the purpose of insighting... (relate to 1. raising the temperature of civil discourse, 2. honesty in business transactiosn, 3. )

-- Data Understanding
+- Data Understanding/Data Preparation

 Datasets:

-- ~140k tweets pertaining to 2020 Presidential Election [link](https://drive.google.com/file/d/1rBJBWWTF9lvKs4pY-PF9Wad91yiW45ol/view?usp=sharing)
+1. ~140k tweets pertaining to 2020 Presidential Election [link](https://drive.google.com/file/d/1rBJBWWTF9lvKs4pY-PF9Wad91yiW45ol/view?usp=sharing)
-- 5k social media posts from politicians' social media accounts, along with human judgements to about the nature of the tweet, see list below [link](https://www.kaggle.com/crowdflower/political-social-media-posts)
+2. 5k social media posts from politicians' social media accounts, along with human judgements to about the nature of the tweet, see list below [link](https://www.kaggle.com/crowdflower/political-social-media-posts)

   - attack: the message attacks another politician
   - constituency: the message discusses the politician's constituency